|Peek through the vegetation to Reef Beach Bay.|

-It was me who “bit-the-bullet day after day to attempt to live as normal a life as possible within the context of our unusual lifestyle.
-Rarely, did I complain to Tom.
-Most likely, I mentioned it more here than I did to him while I remained plagued with at-times negative thoughts as to what life would be life if this were to end.
+It was me who “bit-the-bullet day after day to attempt to live as normal a life as possible within the context of our unique lifestyle.
+Rarely did I complain to Tom.
+Most likely, I mentioned it more here than I did to him while I remained plagued with at-times negative thoughts about what life would be like if this were to end.

 |Boats moored near the shore.|

-One of the most difficult periods was the Mekong River Cruise last July when I was unable to participate in every tour and yet, participated in most, struggling more than I can say.
+One of the most challenging periods was the Mekong River Cruise last July, when I could not participate in every tour and participated in most, struggling more than I can say.

-One gets no “points” for being brave, toughing it out or keeping their trap shut as to the difficulty of a situation.
+One gets no “points” for being brave, toughing it out, or keeping their trap shut about the difficulty of a situation.
 In essence, my goal was to avoid annoying Tom and others by whining and complaining.
 There’s no “heroism” in that.

 |Sailing is popular in the Sydney area with excellent conditions.|

-It was mere self preservation to ensure that Tom and those around me would happily engage with me which ultimately got my mind off my troubles giving me a reprieve for a period of time.
+It was mere self-preservation to ensure that Tom and those around me would happily engage with me, which ultimately got my mind off my troubles, giving me a reprieve for a while.

-And you, our dear readers, who stuck with us through this lengthy span of time with my occasional mumblings on these two health issues, one after the other, I thank you profoundly.
-Your kind email messages and comments were highly instrumental in my determination to never give up.
+And you, our dear readers, who stuck with us through this long period with my occasional mumblings on these two health issues, one after the other, I thank you profoundly.
+Your kind email messages and comments were highly instrumental in my determination never to give up.

 As I sat on that stone wall, I contemplated the past 54 months since we left Minnesota to begin this journey.
-In many ways, we’ve just begun.
-We’ve learned so much from our mistakes and we’ve redefined what truly matters to us.
+In many ways, we’ve just started.
+We’ve learned so much from our mistakes, and we’ve redefined what truly matters to us.

-Above all, as time marches on, we’ve accepted our limitations, finding that within that framework we’re capable of continuing on with love, hope and joy in our hearts and minds as we live life to the fullness throughout this magical world.
+Above all, as time marches on, we’ve accepted our limitations, finding that within that framework, we’re capable of continuing with love, hope, and joy in our hearts and minds as we live life to the fullness throughout this magical world.